jdiaz85/php-cron/README.md

 * month - Number between 1 and 12.
 If the months does not matter, put *
 * dayOfWeek - Number between 1 and 7.
 If the day of Week does not matter, put *

+Use # at the beginning of the line in the configuration file to make a comment.

 It's called: \
 bin/console cron:init file